FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/jupyter_distribution_visualizer.md

 on a link!
 Amazing to see how the ecosystem around Jupyter develops these days.

-And of course to wet your appetite, here are the screenshots of the final tool that you will experience interactively by clicking on the [binder][] link.
+And of course to wet your appetite, here are the screenshots of the final tool that you will experience interactively by [starting the notebook with binder][].

 <figure>
 <img class="noZoom" src="/images/alpha_dist.png" alt="Alpha distribution">